Jaroslav Rona Sculptures

 2001 Franz Kafka Monument Competition

 For the next eight years Jaroslav Rona returns to his drawings, paintings and small bronze sculptures and then in 2001 things begin to change.
 Following the year 2000 when Franz Kafka began to be recognised by the city they held a competition for a monument and Jaroslav Rona was invited to submit a design.
-Like for Parable With Skull he again went back to Franz Kafka’s short stories for inspiration and settled on Description of a Struggle.
-In the story there is a scene where Franz Kafka jumps onto the shoulders of a character called “the acquaintance” and points a finger in the direction he wants to be carried.
-Jaroslav Rona took this as a literal recreation in his design and it was unveiled in 2003.
+Like for Parable With Skull he again went back to Franz Kafka’s short stories for inspiration and you can read more detail about this piece on my Franz Kafka Monument post.
 Location: Adjacent to the entry of the Spanish Synagogue.
 The story of this sculpture is included in the Old Town and Jewish Quarter Walking Tour.

 2003 Child of Mars (Martian Baby)

 A couple of times in his works, Jaroslav Rona has experimented with alien-inspired art and the confidence that came with the Franz Kafka Monument also resulted in Child of Mars.
 The first time I saw this was on a day trip to the city of Liberec and we climbed up to the TV Transmitter at Jested.
 As we got to the foot of the tower, we were met by this weird statue which I now know as “Child of Mars”.
 That was actually the second casting.
 The first is in the Hadovka Park in Prague 6.
 This is the period when academically he becomes noticed and by 2005 is offered a teaching position at the Academy of Arts, Architecture and Design, his Alma Mater.
 At the time of writing, he was the lead teacher in the sculpture department.
 Location: Hadovka Park.